MonetDB/SQL comes with an interface to the Simple Feature Specification of OpenGIS which opens the route to develop GIS applications

 In this way the mbr operation acts as a filter.
 Upon request, and availabilty of resources, we will develop MAL optimizers to automate this process.

 This is the first implementation of OpenGIS functionality in MonetDB.
-Many issues require our attention, but priority will be derived from concrete external requests and availability of manpower.
+It is based on libgeos 3.3.0.
+Further development will be based on concrete external requests and availability of manpower.
 The shortlist of open issues is:

 - development of a JDBC extension to map the geometry datatypes to their Java counterparts.
 (UDFs/type mapping)